calculuswhiz/caighdean-bearla/README.md

 Visit the localhost link.

 ## Translation notes
+- **US or UK?** I personally do not care which one the final product uses, but as I am from the US, I will be using spelling for the parts I do.
+Depending on what people may want, we can change this later.
+Some UK spellings from chapter 1 still remain to be reconciled.
+- **"Case"** The phrase "i gcás" literally means "in case."
+Normally, this is a fine translation.
+However, Irish is a language with several grammatical "cases" as well.
+In order to avoid ambiguity, I will elect to translate this "when" if there is a perceived risk of ambiguity in a given context.
+- **Machine Translation** Machine translation (usually Google Translate) is used extensively to assist with the translation.
+These are to be vetted with caution.
+- **Generative AI Assistance** Generative AI is only permitted to translate words and idioms not found in available dictionaries, and even then, it is to be carefully scrutinized in relation to its context.
+It is not to be used to translate anything at the sentence level or beyond.
+- **Sample Boxes** The gray boxes that show examples will generally be more literally translated to highlight Irish Grammar points (with some attempt to bold corresponding words).
+If the correspondence does not help, no words may be bolded.
+If the translation does not serve for this, it may be omitted.

 ### Abbreviations and sources
 Some of these may appear in annotations and comments in the asciidoc code.